 Studio talks are a vital part of artistic practise, from preparatory art schools to academies and further into professional artist life.
-However, the art world is no exception when it comes to deep-rooted power structures that tend to corrupt communication – in the art world as well as everywhere else.
+However, the art world is no exception when it comes to deep-rooted power structures that tend to corrupt communication, in the art world as well as anywhere else.
 How to deal with this issue?
-How to establish a common space, where the status of the speaker doesn’t obscure the topic; where queries don’t serve the purpose of positioning oneself within a hierarchy; where dialogue can actually present diverse perspectives, nurture courage, and kindle insights?
+How to establish a common space, where the status of the speaker doesn’t obscure the topic; where a query doesn’t serve the purpose of positioning oneself within a hierarchy; where dialogue can actually present diverse perspectives, nurture courage, and spark insights?

 The central aims for the feedback situations are: to empower the artist who is getting feedback on his or her work, to go beyond the pronouncement of judgments, to allow fundamental criticism, to create a sense of (self-)discipline for the sake of precision and clarity, and, last but not least, to increase the enjoyment of giving and receiving feedback.